 - Option 1: write a 10‐12 page paper on an ethical issue of your choice.
 The paper should summarize the key ethical dilemmas, and then make a case for a particular ethical response based on the thoughtful engagement with scripture, tradition, reason, and experience.

 - Option 2: design a 12‐week Christian education course on Christian ethics, which might be taught at your home church.
 Write session titles and descriptions, what readings or media you might draw from for each session, and give an idea in 4‐5 sentences of what each session would hope to cover.

-- Option 3: write a series of 3 sermons on a single contemporary issue.
+- Option 3: write a series of 3 sermons on a particular ethical topic.
 As in any sermon, these should be prepared with worship in mind (in other words, they are not primarily academic).
 Each of the three sermons should focus on a different scripture passage, but each should in some way illuminate some facet of the ethical issue you are preaching on.
 It may be useful to choose lectionary texts to focus on in these sermons.
 Your sermons should be no more than about 1800 words.